 The Jewel of Motherhood

 It takes millions of years for a diamond to form.
-Thousands of years for many other gemstones.
+Thousands for other gemstones to emerge from the earth, shaped by pressure, time, and unseen forces.

 Motherhood is like the jewel.